simplybusiness/rabbit_feed/README.md

     --daemon Run the consumer as a daemon
     --help Print the available options

+### Stopping the consumer

+    bundle exec bin/rabbit_feed shutdown

+_This only applies if you've started the consumer with the `--daemon` option._

 ## Event Definitions DSL

 Provides a means to define all events that are published by an application.
 Defines the event names and the payload associated with each event.
 The DSL is converted into a schema that is serialized along with the event payload, meaning the events are self-describing.
 This is accomplished using Apache [Avro](http://avro.apache.org/docs/current/).
 This also validates the event payload against its schema before it is published.